-Nielle Milinazzo, LMHC, ATR
+Nielle Milinazzo, LMHC, LPC, ATR

-Hey beautiful souls!
+Hey

-My name is Nielle (she/her), pronounced "knee-EL”, and I am a Licensed Mental Health Clinician, Registered Art Therapist, and Adjunct Professor at Lesley University’s Graduate School of Arts and Social Sciences.
+My name is Nielle (she/her), pronounced "knee-EL”, and I am a Licensed Mental Health Clinician (MA 12718), Licensed Professional Counselor (GA LPC 016618), Registered Art Therapist (22-240), and Clinical Supervisor.

-As a Black, queer, femme, I dedicate my work to the empowerment and liberation of Black Womxn.
-I actively seek continuing education and supervision for the most current anti-racist and anti-oppressive frameworks, all while trying to practice what I preach!
+I received a dual Master’s in Clinical Mental Health Counseling and Art Therapy from Lesley University in 2019 and have expertise in treating trauma survivors, women, LGBTQIA+, and BIPOC communities.
+I actively seek continuing education for the most current anti-racist and anti-oppressive frameworks, all while trying to practice what I preach!

-I received a dual Master’s in Clinical Mental Health Counseling and Art Therapy from Lesley University and have expertise in treating trauma survivors, women, LGBTQIA+, and BIPOC communities.
+I taught several semesters of Examining Power, Privilege & Oppression in Clinical Practice at the Graduate School of Arts and Social Sciences at Lesley University (Cambridge, MA).
 One of my biggest accomplishments has been creating and opening the first BIPOC Partial Hospitalization Programs in the state of MA in 2021.

 Outside of my career, I am a firstborn, a sister, a wife, a friend, and a fur mama.
 You might catch me creating, singing, reading, rollerskating, traveling, binge-watching anime, tending to my plants or my hair, or even sailing!
 Some of my biggest inspirations and teachers are Audre Lorde, bell hooks, Michelle Obama, and Issa Rae.

 In the psych world, my therapeutic approach would be described as “strengths-based” and “culture-centered”.
-With my clients, we explore intersecting identities and the impact of pervasive race-related stress including, but not limited to:
+With my clients, we explore intersecting identities and the impact of pervasive race-related stress, including, but not limited to:

 Micro and Macro Aggressions